venturadan/startup/notes.md

 2. Is working in class a good thing or no?
 Should they all bring laptops for doing so?
 3. Are Simon assigments just part of the 60% that is startup grade?
 Or should they be separate?
 4. Should required readings be enforced?
-5. How does late work policy and is it actually beneficial?
+5. How does late work policy work and is it actually beneficial?
 How often do people get hosed by getting behind compared to getting partial credit when due?
 Since we are building on earlier stuff, is there even a way forward without late leniency?
 6. Is it ok if almost no one comes to class (because everything is already online, or???) midway through spring about 40% attending
+7. What is the point of in class if the slides and all instruction is available online?
+8. How does online course interact with inperson course (same TAs, same assignments?, same due dates?)

 ## Pedogogical Blatherings
 1. Is Menti.com a useful tool?